Mils3x3/snake-by-mils3x3/README.md

 - Replay support after game over
 - Resource path handling for normal Python runs and PyInstaller builds
 - Clean exit handling for the Windows executable version
+- Keyboard control with both arrow keys and W, A, S, D support

 ---